 Wyss Institute video promoting "organs on a chip" as an alternative to animal testing.
 Source: Wyss Institute, "Organs on Chips," youtube.com (accessed Sep.
 23, 2013)

 Warning: Video below contains graphic and potentially emotionally disturbing footage.
 Viewer discretion is advised.

-Society for Neuroscience video advocating for animal testing.
-Source: Society for Neuroscience, "Understanding Animal Research," University of Washington website(accessed Oct.
-17, 2013 )
+Society for Neuroscience video hosted by neuroscientist Elizabeth Burnett, PhD, advocating the use of animal testing.
+Source: Society for Neuroscience, "Understanding Animal Research," brainfacts.org(accessed Aug.
+11, 2014)